jongman/typ/articles/inference.md

 	* $EX = e^{\mu + (\sigma^2 / 2)}$
 	* $\mathrm{Var} X = e^{2(\mu+\sigma^2)} - e^{2\mu+\sigma^2}$
 * **Double exponential distribution**: formed by reflecting the exponential distribution around its mean.
+* **Chi-squared distribution**: a special form of gamma distribution.
+	* $\chi_p^2$ is a random variable with $p$ degrees of freedom.
+	* Square of a standard normal distribution follows a chi-squared distribution of 1 degrees of freedom.
+	* If we add multiple variables, each following a (possibly) different chi-squared distribution, the sum follows a chi-squared distribution with the degree of freedom equal to the sum of degrees of freedom from the summands.

 #### Exponential families of distributions